 While we can't guarantee that you will succeed in the bootcamp (since the outcome will depend upon your own effort and commitment), we can tell you that our students consistently land some of the most sought after opportunities in the market.

-Everyone who has completed the program and applied our feedback has been able to land interviews consistently and secure high-paying offers or freelance opportunities.
+All of our graduates who have completed the program and applied our feedback have been able to land interviews consistently and secure high-paying full-time job offers or freelance opportunities.
 You can see all of the bootcamp graduates and their portfolio websites on the bootcamp showcase.

-The bootcamp is unique due to its emphasis on practice and feedback.
-Rather than having you sit through hours of passive lectures or webinars, we give you bite-sized, practical videos that help you start building real deliverables as soon as possible.
+Rather than having you sit through hours of passive lectures or webinars, the bootcamp includes bite-sized videos that help you create real-world instructional design and eLearning projects.
+We get you building real deliverables as soon as possible.

-Once you have a draft of your deliverable ready, you get in-depth, critical feedback from experienced, successful instructional designers.
+Once you have a draft of a deliverable ready, you get in-depth, critical feedback from experienced, successful instructional designers.

-Getting feedback like this will help you build your skills much more rapidly than if you were sitting through a lecture, working through a self-paced course, or relying on feedback from your network.
+The benefit of this is that the actionable feedback from experienced instructional designers will help you build your skills quicker than if you were sitting through a lecture, working through a self-paced course, or relying on feedback from your network.

 The bootcamp is also unique because it focuses so heavily on building an effective portfolio to show off your skills, and then driving traffic to your portfolio to secure job offers and freelance opportunities.